The snapshot_prep Script

 Example

---no-post-service Do not trigger the post_snapshot script on boot using the cpanel-onboot service.
-If you use this option when you create an image, you must manually run the post_snapshot script the first time you boot an instance created from the image. --no-post-service
+--no-post-service Do not install the on-first-boot service.
+You must manually run the post_snapshot script on the first boot of an instance created from an image. --no-post-service

 --list-tasks Return a list of tasks that the script will perform. --list-tasks